 If you need to hardwire your devices to your router, you’ll need to consider how many Ethernet port options it provides.
 Most travel routers offer one or two Ethernet ports, but some models have three or more.

 You may also want to consider a router with a USB port or a micro USB port so you can connect media devices.
-This way, you can access content and documents in a secure manner from your portable devices.
+This way, you can securely access content and documents from your portable devices.